KerakTelor86/ScribbleasyClient/README.md

 ## Implementation notes
 - The board bakes all drawing points to a dart.ui.Image object once the amount of drawing points have exceeded 50.
 This is done asynchronously and does not interrupt live drawing.

-  Why: Most other whiteboard implementations on Flutter do not bake the points to a bitmap format, thus having to redraw each drawing point every frame.
-This significantly slows down the frame rate of the app when the board has been used for a while.
+  Why: Most other whiteboard implementations on Flutter do not bake the points to a bitmap format.
+This gives in better image quality at the cost of having to redraw each point every frame.
+This significantly slows down the frame rate of the app, especially when the board has been used for a while.
 Baking the points to an image is in my opinion an acceptable compromise to mitigate this problem.